Wanaka, Fox Glacier, Hokitika, and Greymouth

 After a couple of adventurous and fulfilling days at Lake Tekapo and Aoraki / Mt.
 Cook National Park, it was time to move along on our New Zealand South Island road trip.

-Unfortunately, it was not to be.
-The roads remained closed and we picked another route that would take us through Wanaka to the west coast.
+Unfortunately, the roads remained closed, so we picked another route that would take us through Wanaka to the West Coast.

 It became a bit of a whirlwind and a slightly rushed road trip where we perhaps did not explore as many locations due to less-than-ideal weather conditions around Fox Glacier.

-It was a stretch with ups and downs and one of the downs was the fact that I failed to back up my photos from Fox Glacier, Hokitika, and Greymouth and hence have relied on a few iPhone photos we have from this leg of our journey.
+It was a stretch with ups and downs.
+One of the downsides was that I failed to back up my photos from Fox Glacier, Hokitika, and Greymouth, so we have relied on a few iPhone photos from this leg of our journey.

-On a couple of occasions, we lost photos when cameras were either misplaced or stolen but I do believe this was the only time during our 5050 travel project I lost photos due to a missing backup.
-This is despite a rigorous backup routine which you can read more about in our photography tips here:
+On a couple of occasions, we lost photos when cameras were either misplaced or stolen, but I believe this was the only time during our 5050 travel project that I lost photos due to a missing backup.
+This is despite a rigorous backup routine, which you can read more about in our photography tips here:

 Twizel to Wanaka

-Breakfast was in the campground kitchen and we met a Swedish couple with two children.
-They lived in Shanghai and were in New Zealand seeking refuge from the coronavirus situation which was just unfolding.
-Little did we know the scope of it at the time.
+Breakfast was in the campground kitchen, and we met a Swedish couple with two children.
+They lived in Shanghai and were in New Zealand seeking refuge from the unfolding coronavirus situation.
+Little did we know its scope at the time.

 Wanaka was hosting a triathlon race and I have covered several triathlon races and even an Ironman in Penticton with my good friend Carl.